Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Study design

 \begin{itemize} \item \textit{Criterion 1: Completed project}.
 It was important for the studied project to be completed in order to analyze all requirements and decisions during the project's life cycle.
 Thus, we avoided projects with a short development time, e.g., projects that was only 50\% completed, since these projects would have an incomplete number of requirements and decisions made. \item \textit{Criterion 2: More than one criterion}.
-About 280 different requirements prioritization criteria have been identified in the literature~\citep{Riegel2015}, while other studies, e.g.~\citep{Svensson2011, Thakurta2017, Maalej2016}, have identified different criteria that are considered important in requirements prioritization.
-Therefore, in order to analyze which criteria actually have an impact on the decisions in industry, it was important to analyze a project that used several different requirements prioritization criteria. \item \textit{Criterion 3: Complete information}.
+About 280 different RP criteria have been identified in the literature~\citep{Riegel2015}, while other studies, e.g.~\citep{Svensson2011, Thakurta2017, Maalej2016}, have identified different criteria that are considered important in RP.
+Therefore, in order to analyze which criteria actually have an impact on the decisions in industry, it was important to analyze a project that used several different RP criteria. \item \textit{Criterion 3: Complete information}.
 We needed reliable data in order to produce a healthy dataset (the most important aspect in any statistical analysis is the data, not what approach one uses).
-To that end, all information and data about the requirements and the RP decisions needed to be fully documented and complete (i.e., no missing data\slash value\slash information about the requirements, requirements prioritization criteria, or decisions made).
-This includes that all requirements' states should be fully documented, all used RP criteria including their values should be complete (i.e., no missing values), and all decisions (from requirements prioritization) needed to be fully documented. \item \textit{Criterion 4: Large number of requirements and decisions}.
+To that end, all information and data about the requirements and the RP decisions needed to be documented and complete (i.e., no missing data\slash value\slash information about the requirements, RP criteria, or decisions made).
+This includes that all requirements' states should be documented, all used RP criteria including their values should be complete (i.e., no missing values), and all decisions (from RP) needed to be documented. \item \textit{Criterion 4: Large number of requirements and decisions}.
 In order to fully understand which RP criteria have an impact in industry, our studied project could not be a too simple example with only a few requirements and decisions made.
 Therefore, it was important that the studied project had a large number of requirements and decisions made, which could be seen as representative of a project at larger software company. \end{itemize}